-1. Without prejudice to the provisions of Article 24 and 26 of this Agreement, arbitral awards given in the territory of either State shall be recognized and enforced in the other Party provided that:
+1. The arbitral awards given in the territory of one Contracting State shall be recognized and enforced in the territory of the other Contracting State provided that:

-- a. the award of arbitrators is based on a written agreement of the Parties to the dispute to submit to arbitrators for determination of any specific or future dispute arising out of legal relations. - b.
-The award is made on matters arbitrable according to the law of the State requested to recognize its enforcement unless it is contrary to the public policy of the Requested State.
+- (a) The award of arbitrators is based on a written agreement of the Parties to the dispute to submit to arbitrators for determination of any specific or future dispute arising out of legal relations. - (b) The award is made on matters arbitrable according to the law of the Requested State to recognize its enforcement unless it is contrary to the public policy of the Requested State.